Geospatial Science Degrees – Online and Campus

 Geospatial science is the collection of data relating to people, places, environments, ecology, geological processes and geographical variation.
 This information is analyzed through applied information technology.
 The subject combines environmental analytics with spatial analysis, a tool used in a range of environmental sciences such as ecology and geology.
 Geospatial science degrees are available in both bachelor's and master's.
 They help students see a landscape as a resource, as a relic and as a series of interlinked environmental elements.

-A bachelor's degree in geospatial science will help prepare students for a range of roles such as a GIS technician, remote sensing specialist, as a statistician or data scientist, or in analytics.
+A bachelor's degree in geospatial science will help prepare students for a range of roles such as a GIS technician, remote sensing specialist, statistician or data scientist, or in analytics.
 Master's degrees will provide the student with more intense research, analytical and processing skills that could lead to a management position or project design and management.

 Below is a list of programs including information on available degrees at both undergraduate and postgraduate study.